 “Such a strange color…” Sasha mused as she dusted off her hands.
 “It really does look like chimney soot.”

 Tomas looked at his own hands, thinking of Home.

-Before long, Jolene returned with a hinged metal contraption and set it down on the counter opposite the dough balls.
-Excitedly, she sprinkled some black flour onto one of its two round, flat planes, grabbed one of first she’d rolled, and plunked it down on top of the flour.
+Before long, Jolene returned with a hinged metal contraption and set it down on the metal counter opposite the dough balls.
+Excitedly, she sprinkled some black flour onto one of its two round, flat planes, grabbed one of the first she’d rolled, and plunked it down on top of the flour.
 After sprinkling a bit more soot on top of the lump, she closed the press and leaned heavily on it, pressing with both hands.
 After a moment, she opened the press.
 Inside was a flat, black disc almost invisible against the metal of the device.

 “Is the flat top hot?”
 Jolene asked excitedly.

 Walt turned from the vegetables he was cutting to hover his hand over a flat, empty, recessed area in the stone counter behind him.
 “Yup.”
 He returned to his cutting board.

 Grinning with childlike glee, Jolene carefully began to pull at the side of the black disc.
 Rather than peeling off the metal surface, however, it crumbled grittily, piling up as her fingers moved along.
 Her smile collapsed.

 Tomas was shocked too.
 Confused, he picked up the first ball he’d made and began to press it into a disc between his hands.
 Rather than squeezing and forming, it crumbled in his hands, feeling for all the world like wet sand.

 He looked at Kari.
 “Did you know it’d do that?”

 “Me neither,” said Sasha, looking sadly at her neatly arranged lumps of dough.
 Then her face lit up.
 “Try this one!
 I just made it.”